 Original Date Cast:

-Frances Fisher was born in 1846 (note: the date on the marker is in error) in Salisbury, the eldest child of Charles and Elizabeth Fisher.
+Frances Fisher was born in 1846 in Salisbury, the eldest child of Charles and Elizabeth Fisher.
 Her ancestors were among the founders of Rowan County, and the family held a prominent position locally.
 Orphaned by the early 1860s, Frances and her younger brother and sister went to live with their aunt, Christine Fisher, who had an enormous influence on her life, encouraging her work as a writer and her conversion to Catholicism.

 During Reconstruction, Fisher began to write under the pen name.
 Deliberately choosing an unpretentious and gender-neutral pseudonym, Fisher in 1870 debuted with her novel Valerie Aylmer.
 Her novels were considered “polite literature” that celebrated the antebellum period, a style typical of the time in the South.
 She gained stature in the literary world following the publication of Valerie Aylmer, which sold 8,000 copies and bolstered her reputation among fellow Southern authors.

 Fisher’s best known work, Land of the Sky, also called Adventures in Mountain By-Ways, was published in 1876.
 It told the story of travelers in western North Carolina, where Tiernan had vacationed as a young woman with her aunt.
 She continued her writing, traveling to Europe in the 1880s to gather information for new books.